MEET THE STAFF

 Gabriella Kula, Director of Havurah

-Gabriella Kula is a NYC based freelance educator specializing in observation, interpretation, creation and exploration.
-She earned her BA in Art History from the University of Michigan and her MSEd, with a focus in museum education, from Bank Street College of Education.
-Over the past several years, Gabriella has worked in classrooms, art studios, and museums with children of all ages.
-Currently, Gabriella works as an educator for family, school, adult, and access programs at the Noguchi Museum, the Jewish Museum, and the Cooper Hewitt Museum.
+Gabriella has been the Director of Havurah since 2013.
+She attended Jewish day school and then earned her BA in Art History from the University of Michigan and her MSEd, with a focus in museum education, from Bank Street College of Education.
+Gabriella has worked in classrooms, art studios, and museums with children of all ages, but especially loved teaching at Havurah prior to becoming the program’s director.
+In addition to working at the JCC, Gabriella is an educator for youth, family, adult, and access audiences at The Jewish Museum, The Noguchi Museum, and The Cooper Hewitt Smithsonian Design Museum.

 Tal recently graduated from Macaulay Honors College at Hunter College where she majored in Sociology.
 During her time at school, she interned at the Museum of Jewish Heritage, and completed social research on the biking habits of NYC cyclists.
 A long time camp counselor, Tal is an avid believer in positive youth development and leading by example.
 At the JCC, the highlight of Tal's day is picking up the nursery school students and hearing them chatter excitedly about going to Clubhouse and their After School classes.